YashIsTheBest247/Genblaze/README.md

 not delegated:

 ```
-1. video clip   Pexels video search.
-Used ONLY when the clip's slug carries
+1. video clip   Pexels video search, for the OPENING scenes only.
+Two tiers,
+                tried per scene in order:
-                every identifying word of the prompt — "Bombay Stock Exchange"
+                  exact   — the clip's slug carries every identifying word of
-                will not accept New York Stock Exchange footage.
-Limited to the
-                opening scenes, where motion actually affects retention.
+                            the prompt (proper nouns included)
+                  relaxed — at least one content word that is not mere framing;
+                            "building" and "exterior" alone do not qualify
+                Exact-then-relaxed *per scene*, not exact across all scenes
+                first: a relaxed match on scene 0 beats an exact one on scene 3,
+                because scene 3 is past the point where the viewer decided.
 2. photo        Pexels and Unsplash searched concurrently; every candidate scored
                 by how much of the prompt its own caption echoes; highest wins.
                 Each provider retries with a shortened query, because Unsplash